MubTaXim/AFK-V3/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-However, commercial use is not permitted without explicit permission from the author.
-Please see the LICENSE file for more details.
+This project is licensed under the [AFK-V3 Personal Use License](LICENSE).
+You are granted a non-exclusive, non-transferable license to use the AFK-V3 bot for personal, non-commercial purposes only.
+You may not use the Software for commercial purposes, modify it, or reverse engineer it.

+For more details, please see the LICENSE file in this repository.

 ## Author